 Remember, every tip on basic storyboarding can be applied to your actual storyboard characters as well.

-Some of the absolute basics of effective animation revolve around good camera work.
-This can of course include film aspect ratios as well.
+Some of the absolute basics of effective animation revolve around good camera work - or at least your "figurative camera" in the animation space.
+This can, of course, include film aspect ratios as well.

 There are a number of different camera shot types, camera angles, and camera movements, all of which need to be considered for each shot and need to be portrayed properly within your storyboard.

 Shots such as Close Ups (CU), angles such as Point of View (POV), and your movements such as Panning and Zooming, are all incredibly important to securing an effective animation, and all find their place within the initial storyboarding process.